gladstone-institutes/Interactive-Enrichment-Analysis/README.md

 This project can be cloned and run locally to perform enrichment analysis across multiple pathway databases and datasets.

-The main script `Enrichment_Analysis.R` will initialize and check database and dataset files prior to launching an interactive session for user input.
+The main script `Enrichment_Analysis.R` will initialize and check databases and dataset files prior to launching an interactive session for user input.
 Once launched, result files will be organized under a subfolder in `output`.